 Every student applying to performing arts programs must pass an entrance audition or interview.
 This measures not only the student's creative and expressive facility, but also the level of skill acquired.
 Students are asked to select their preferred audition or interview date when completing the application.

 You will receive an email confirming your requested audition date within 48 hours of submitting the application.
 Please do not make travel arrangements until your audition date is confirmed.
 An application for admission must be submitted to the Office of Admissions at least 2 weeks prior to the requested Audition/Interview day.

 Overview & Format

 The audition consists of two main parts: a workshop style class combining techniques, which will include ballet, modern, improvisation, jazz and hip-hop, followed by the sharing of a solo dance.

 The workshop style class is taken as a group, but every effort is made to evaluate each dancer individually.

 The solo dance should be at least one minute in length and a maximum of two minutes.
 The solo should feature the area of dance in which the applicant is most proficient and feels most comfortable.
 It may be choreographed by the applicant or someone else.
 Musical accompaniment, if any, must be provided by the applicant on smart phone or laptop.
 (Audio equipment will be provided by the School of Dance.)

 All Dance applicants are expected to audition and interview in person, unless extenuating circumstances preclude traveling to our on-campus or off-campus dates.
 In this instance, you may submit a video recording of your audition.
-Please see complete instructions under "Scheduling an Audition/Interview," and then "Distance Auditions/Interviews," below.
+Please see complete instructions under "Distance Auditions & Interviews," below.